-Definition Objective Financial KPIs Cash available for debt service Net cash inflows from operating activities plus cash inflows from investing activities: £14,645k (2021: £14,274k).
-To exceed debt service lock up ratios.
-Non-Financial KPIs Maximise transmission availability Making the transmission system available to transmit electricity over the performance year to 31 December 2021: 100% (31 December 2020: 99.98%).
-To exceed the licence target availability 98%.
+Definition Objective Financial KPIs Cash available for debt service Net cash inflows from operating activities plus cash inflows from investing activities: £24,986k (2021: £23,310k) To exceed debt service lock up ratios.
+Non-Financial KPIs Maximise transmission availability Making the transmission system available to transmit electricity over the performance year to 31 December 2021: 100% (31 December 2020: 99.50%) To exceed the licence target availability 98%.
 Ensure that the quality of electricity at the export connection point is compliant with Security and Quality of Supply Standard (" SQSS ") and the STC To meet the standards set by the SQSS and the STC in relation to voltage control, reactive power and harmonic distortion.
 To be compliant.
 This has been achieved for both 2022 and 2021.
-HS&E 1) Zero lost time accidents ("LTIs"); 2) Zero reportable environmental incidents; 3) Zero enforcement actions by Marine Management 1) Zero LTIs; 2) Zero reportable environmental incidents; 3) Compliance with MMO Licence;
+HS&E Zero lost time accidents ("LTIs"); Zero reportable environmental incidents; Zero enforcement actions by Marine Management Organisation ("MMO") in relation to Marine Licences; Zero unauthorised access incidents in accordance with Electricity Safety, Quality and Continuity Regulations ("ESQR").
+1) Zero LTIs; 2) Zero reportable environmental incidents; 3) Compliance with MMO Licence; 4) Zero unauthorised access incidents in accordance with ESQR.
+All HS&E KPIs as they applied to 2022 and 2021 have been met.